dorezyuk/dpose/dpose_goal_tolerance/README.md

 The gifs show the original global pose as red arrows.
 The displaced pose is shown as a green arrow.
 The underlying displaced footprint is depicted as a green polygon.
-The left gif show-cases the pose-displacement for a pill-shaped robot.
+The left gif show-cases the pose-displacement for a arrow-shaped robot.
 The right gif shows the functionality for a banana-shaped robot.

 ## Implementation